-BoardWalk Consulting is committed to "building strong foundations for nonprofits" through executive search, board enrichment and strategic facilitation.
+BoardWalk Consulting is committed to "finding leaders that matter for missions that matter" through executive search, board enrichment and strategic facilitation.
 To learn more, please call 404-BoardWalk (404-262-7392), email info@BoardWalkConsulting.com, or visit www.BoardWalkConsulting.com.